Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

-﻿---
+---
 id: cra-docs-sbom
 slug: /security/cra/documentation-and-sbom
 title: Documentation, User Info, and SBOM
 sidebar_position: 6
+last_update:
+  author: 'Ayoub Bourjilat (AC6)'
+  date: '2025-12-18'
 ---

 ## What the CRA expects to see

-The CRA turns into three concrete “documentation outputs”:
+The CRA turns into three concrete "documentation outputs":

-1. **Technical documentation (the “technical file”)**
+1. **Technical documentation (the "technical file")**
    Required by **Article 31** and detailed in **Annex VII**.
 It is the structured evidence set used for conformity assessment and for market-surveillance checks.
 2. **User-facing security information and instructions**
    Required by **Annex II**.
 This is what operators/customers need to deploy and run the product securely (including update instructions and support period).
 3. **Software Bill of Materials (SBOM)**
    Required by **Annex I, Part II(1)** and referenced again in **Annex VII(8)** (availability to authorities upon reasoned request).

-> **Key point:** CRA is not only “be secure”; it is “be secure *and be able to prove it* with consistent, versioned evidence”.
+> **Key point:** CRA is not only "be secure"; it is "be secure *and be able to prove it* with consistent, versioned evidence".

 ---